 - Send them marketing emails

-- Track interactions with your website for your marketing campaigns
+- Track interactions with your website for your marketing displays.

 If you would like to take things a step further, consider including an opt-in checkbox as part of your form so that contacts can explicitly and affirmatively consent to the collection and use of their personal data as described above.